 The module also has a non-approved mode.
-The non-approved mode enables use of telnet and SSL for communication with the cryptographic module.
+The non-approved mode enables use of telnet, SSH, and SSL for communication with the cryptographic module.

-Whenever the module switches from one mode to the other, the module resets the shared key to its default value and reboots to delete the TDES key used for TLS or SSL bulk data encryption, the HMAC secret key used for TLS or SSL bulk data authentication and other sensitive data.
+Whenever the module switches from one mode to the other, the module resets the shared key to its default value and reboots to delete the TDES key used for TLS bulk data encryption, the HMAC secret key used for TLS bulk data authentication, the SSL and SSH bulk data encryption and authentication keys, and other sensitive data.